 – Society for Editors & Proofreaders

 This is far more than basic proofreading.
 It takes judgment and editorial experience.
-When you entrust your hard work to me for editing, I do make sure your punctuation is correct, but I also go through your material in detail to search for awkward sentences, repetitive content, ambiguous meanings, and of course grammatical and usage errors.
-I then properly format it for submission (using Chicago, AP, or whatever style guide you require).
+When you entrust me to edit your hard work, I do make sure your punctuation is correct, but I also go through your material in detail searching for awkward sentences, repetitive content, ambiguous meanings, and grammatical and usage errors.
+I can properly format it for submission using Chicago, AP, or whatever style guide you require, if you like.

-Moreover, I offer comments and suggestions on ways to further improve your project.
-I’ll point out things that need more (or less) detail, which parts are brilliant and which need work, words that might be overused or misused, and other “writing tics” (all writers have ‘em, and they’re devilishly hard to spot in your own work).
+Additionally, I provide comments and suggestions on ways to further improve your project while respecting your authorial voice.
+I’ll point out things that need more (or less) detail, parts that are brilliant or which need work, words that might be overused or misused, and other “writing tics” (all writers have ‘em, and they’re devilishly hard to spot in your own work).

-As a professional copy/line editor and writer, I know what works and what doesn’t and I share that knowledge with you – at no additional cost to you.
-It’s part of my service.
+As a professional copy and line editor, I know what works and what doesn’t and I share that knowledge at no additional cost to you.
+It’s just part of my service.
 It’s one reason why I have a reputation for being fast, easy to work with, and effective at delivering the things you need in your finished writing.

-When you need editing services, contact me and we’ll discuss your project as well as your timeline and budget — and we’ll work out the best way we can work together to meet those needs.
+When you require editing services, contact me and we’ll discuss your project, as well as your timeline and budget, and then we’ll work out the best way to work together in order to meet those needs.